albebaubles/ABControls/README.md

 to learn how to create their own controls.

 ----------
 All of the controls support @IBDesignable and @IBInspectable - so they will render within InterfaceBuilder.
 All objects inherit from UIView.
-To use, simply draw a UIView to your viewcontroll and change the  owner to ABControls and the class to the type of ABcontrol you'd like to use
+To use, simply drop a UIView on your viewcontroller.view in IB, change the  owner to ABControls and the class to the type of ABControl you'd like to use